yeasin2002/Rimas-Dental/README.md

 ### Rima's Dental

 ### Description

-This is a website for a dental clinic.
+Rimas Dental is a user-friendly website for dental clinics to efficiently manage operations.
+It facilitates patient appointment scheduling and features an intuitive dashboard for users, doctors, and sales management, providing insightful analytics to streamline clinic workflows.